 Identifying symptoms and solutions for dog boredom is pretty easy, but knowing which boredom solution will be effective for your dog may require some trial and error.

 Dogs get bored from repetition.
-Sticking to the same old routine, with no new toys can cause all dogs to get bored.
-You have to invest in new toys and boredom busters to make your pup happy.
+Sticking to the same old routine, with no new toys or not enough games can cause all dogs to get bored.
+Keeping their routine fun and busy can help to reduce boredom.

-Read on to discover some of the best boredom busters and physical exercises to help with your pet's behaviour problems.
+Read on to discover some of the best dog toys for bored dogs, problem-solving dog games, and other dog enrichment activities to help with your pet's behaviour problems.

 Common Signs of a Bored and Tired Dog